Causal Inference with Spatio-temporal Data: Estimating the Effects of Airstrikes on Insurgent Violence in Iraq: Additional Simulation Results on the Iraq-based scenario

 \subsection{Covariate Balance}

 We evaluate the balance of covariates based on the estimated propensity score by comparing their p-values in the propensity score model, and in a model with functional form as in the propensity score model but weighted by the inverse of the estimated propensity score.
-The left plot of \cref{app_fig:sims_balance} shows the p-value for the previous outcome-active locations, which are one of the time-varying confounders, across 200 simulated data sets.
+The left plot of \cref{app_fig:iraq_sims_balance} shows the p-value for the previous outcome-active locations, which are one of the time-varying confounders, across 200 simulated data sets.
 Evidently, the p-values in the unweighted model are close to 0, indicating that previous outcome-active locations form an important predictor of the treatment assignment.
 However, in the weighted model, the p-values of the same confounder are more evenly distributed across the $(0, 1)$ range, indicating that this confounder is better balanced in the weighted time series.
-The right plot of \cref{app_fig:sims_balance} shows the distribution (over 200 simulated data sets) of the estimated coefficient for this confounder in the weighted model.
-This distribution is centered around zero, indicating that balance is achieved on average across data sets.